bifferos/afterpkg/README.md

                         update ~/.ssh/authorized_hosts on the host to avoid password prompts as afterpkg will not prompt you and just fail without this.
+  -tp PORT, --targetport PORT
+                        Specify the remote port for the target.
+This is useful if you've forwarded ports from a virtual machine to the host e.g. 22 -> 2222

 ```

 Afterpkg is for people who want to automate the the building of lots of